Chamber v1.0 is here! 🎉 Discover a new way of privacy

 5. Data storage and security

-Chamber creates the vault locally on the user’s computer.
-The file data that is uploaded into the Chamberfile is encrypted before storing them on disk.
+Chamber creates the vault file (which we call “Chamberfile”) locally on the user’s computer.
+The file content (data content) that is uploaded into Chamberfile via Chamber is encrypted before storing it on disk.
 Some pieces of data such as the password hint, the file names, the Vault ID and some settings are not in the encrypted format.
 This is done to provide the services offered by the Software.
-Work is underway to minimise the number and type of data that are stored in their plaintext format.

-The Software does not try to upload, duplicate or transmit in any form any of the file data, its names, hashes or any other metadata to any other person or computer by any means without explicit user permission or request.
-However it is still possible for the user to backup the Chamberfile to another computer of his choice (including but not limited to any online backup solutions, network attached storage devices, external storage devices) by any means the user desires.
-The Authors disclaim the responsibility of any consequences arising from such a transfer to another computer.
-Furthermore, the Authors or Chamber may not be held responsible for any data theft arising due to a cybersecurity attack on the machine where the Software runs, or the Vault file is stored.
+The Software does not try to upload, duplicate or transmit in any form any of the file content, its names, hashes or any other metadata to any other person or computer by any means without explicit user permission.
+However it is still possible for the user to store or transmit the Chamberfile to another computer of his/her choice (including but not limited to any online backup solutions, network attached storage devices, external storage devices etc.) by any means the user desires.
+The Author(s) disclaim the responsibility of any consequences arising from such a transfer to another computer.
+Furthermore, the Author(s) may not be held responsible for any data theft arising due to a cybersecurity attack on the machine where the Software runs, or the Vault file is stored.

-We do not sell or share your personal data with third parties.
+We do not sell or share any of the data we collect with any third parties.
 Ads and content delivery are not based on vault contents.
-Furthermore, the telemetry data is never voluntarily shared with anyone for any purposes whatsoever.
+Furthermore, the telemetry data is never shared with anyone for any purposes whatsoever.

 Last updated on